w3f/polkadot-wiki/docs/learn-account-restore.md

 ## Polkadot{.js} Browser Plugin

-To back up an account using the Polkadot{.js} browser plugin, open the extension and selecting the desired account to back up.
+To back up an account using the Polkadot{.js} browser plugin, open the extension and select the desired account to back up.
 Click on the three dots beside the address to open up the account options menu.